telerik/maui-docs/controls/datagrid/filtering/overview.md

 ## Filtering UI

-> The filtering UI appears when clicking the filtering icon in each column's header.
+> The Filtering UI appears when clicking the filtering icon in each column's header.

 ![Telerik .NET MAUI DataGrid Filtering UI](../filtering/images/datagrid-filteringui-platforms.png)